-If you know (or you think) that your ancestors were from Asiago, you could find info about your Italian family at Registrar of Vital Statistics in the City Office or at the parishes.
+If you search your ancestors in Asiago, Veneto, info about your Italian family are stored in the City Office archives or at the parishes.

-Registry offices in Veneto and in Vicenza province were established in early 1800: it means that you could find information in Asiago registrar as of that date.
+In towns and villages of Veneto and in Vicenza province registry offices were established in early 1800: it means that you could find information in Asiago registrar as of that date.

 Before to start your genealogy research in Asiago, we suggest you to read our tips for your search .
 They are useful to search in Veneto and in Asiago too.